Reinaldo Rueda: Atlético Nacional

-On 6 June 2015, Rueda was appointed at Atlético Nacional.
+On 6 June 2015 Rueda was appointed at Atlético Nacional.
 In December, the team won the 2015 Torneo Finalización, Rueda's inaugural title in charge of a senior side.
 Atlético Nacional started off the 2016 season with a 5–0 aggregate win over Deportivo Cali in the Superliga.
 In the Copa Libertadores, the team had the best campaign in the group stage, with five wins and one draw; in the knockout rounds, they beat Huracán, Rosario Central and São Paulo, before facing Independiente del Valle in the finals and winning the title with an aggregate 2–1 win.
 They additionally reached the Copa Sudamericana finals that year, finishing as runners-up as the club's board decided to concede the title to Chapecoense.
 In 2017, Atlético faced Chapecoense in the Recopa Sudamericana and won 6–2 aggregate.
 Rueda left the club in June, after adding another league title to his tally with the 2017 Apertura.

 Flamengo

-On 14 August 2017, Rueda joined Brazilian club Flamengo.
+On 14 August 2017 Rueda joined Brazilian club Flamengo.
 Under his management, the team reached the finals of the 2017 Copa do Brasil and the 2017 Copa Sudamericana, finishing as runners-up in both competitions.
 He left at the end of the season, after securing qualification for the 2018 Copa Libertadores group stage with a sixth-place finish in the Série A.

 Chile national team

-On 8 January 2018, Rueda returned to international management and took charge of the Chile national team.
+On 8 January 2018 Rueda returned to international management and took charge of the Chile national team.
 His first match was on 24 March, a 2–1 friendly win over Sweden.
 At the 2019 Copa América, Chile finished second place in Group C behind Uruguay; in the quarter-finals, they knocked Colombia out in the penalty shootouts after a goalless draw in regulation time.
-The team finished the tournament in fourth place following a 3–0 loss to Peru in the semifinals and a 2–1 loss to Argentina in the third place play-off.
+The team finished the tournament in fourth place following a 3–0 loss to Peru in the semi-finals and a 2–1 loss to Argentina in the third place play-off.
 His stint with Chile ended short when Chile only gained four points after the four first matches in the 2022 FIFA World Cup qualification.